propel-ai-org/pantry-search-api/README.md

 # Pantry Search API

-A simple API to find food pantries and food banks near a given zip code, using OpenAI's web search capability to find and verify resources.
+A comprehensive API to find food pantries and food banks by zip code or county, using OpenAI's web search and Google Places API to find, verify, and enrich resource information across all US counties.

 ## Features

-- Search for food pantries and banks by zip code
+- Search for food pantries and banks by zip code or county
 - Automatic verification of resources (checks if they're currently operating)
+- Google Places enrichment for accurate location data, hours, and contact information
-- SQLite caching to avoid redundant searches (30-day cache)
+- PostgreSQL caching to avoid redundant searches (30-day cache)
 - Categorization by type (pantry, bank, or mixed)
-- Additional information like wait times, hours, and reviews when available
+- Background worker for automatic enrichment of discovered resources
+- County-level processing for systematic coverage of all 3,222 US counties
+- Monitoring endpoints to track processing progress

 ## Setup